Skip to Content

 Here's an easy method for making and using chive blossom vinegar.

-Beautiful Chive blossoms are a spring delicacy!
+Beautiful chive blossoms are a spring delicacy!
 They grow on chive plants from mid to late spring into early summer.
 They are typically in full bloom when the weather is warm but not hot.

 If you grow chives in your herb garden or find some of these beautiful blooms at the farmer's market, you've got to try making this homemade vinegar.